Identifying hotspots in land use land cover change and the drivers in a semi-arid region of India (August 2018)

 Authors: McGahey, D.J.and Lumosi, C.K

 Abstract: Communicating climate change effectively is an essential step towards creating an enabling environment for widespread societal adaptation.
 Yet less attention has been placed upon exploring what is known about effectively communicating climate change for adaptation in semi-arid regions, despite their uniqueness.
 The purpose of this paper is to review the literature on the climate adaptation communications challenge in the drylands of Africa and Asia.
 The paper maps out the current state of knowledge on how climate change information is communicated, accessed and used for adaptation within the drylands of Africa and Asia.
 It reveals insights into the unique contextual challenges faced by climate communications efforts in drylands, such as power and equity dimensions of knowledge generation and access.
 A move towards more dialogic forms of communication and knowledge generation is noted as one potential solution with clear tensions associated with issues of scale and the effectiveness of communication outcomes.
-Read the whole paper here.
+Read the full paper here.

 Large-Scale Transdisciplinary Collaboration for Adaptation Research: Challenges and Insights (May 2018)